Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 FAQ’s About Sikh Weddings in the UK

-What happens at a Sikh weddings?
+What happens at a Sikh wedding in the UK?

 What is the Sikh way of marriage?

-How long does a Sikh wedding last?
+How long does a Sikh wedding last in the UK?

-Who is invited in Sikh weddings?
+Who is invited to Sikh weddings?

-What to wear to a Sikh wedding?
+What should you wear to a Sikh wedding in the UK?

 What will the food be like?